Are You Considering Swimming with Manatees in Florida?

-- Witness a young manatee cub nursing under the mother’s flipper — don’t worry no manatee has ever been asked to leave the water.
+- Witness a young manatee calf nursing under the mother’s flipper — don’t worry no manatee has ever been asked to leave the water.

 - Up your game by posting your experience on Facebook & Instagram — while your friends up north are shoveling snow.

-- Florida has the best manatee guides — hire one to give you and your family the experience of a lifetime! (our map of all the manatee guides in the state)
+- Florida has the best manatee guides — hire one to give you and your family the experience of a lifetime! (our map of all the manatee guides)

 You may just get close enough to smell manatee breath – you’ve been warned!